 What's the difference between a beer garden and a Bierkeller?
 Sometimes you just have to live it to feel it.
 Take the Bierkeller Extravaganza tour and find out!

-The Dorf Breweries Express is an easy 9km hike in Franconia Switzerland which takes in five small regional breweries.
+The Bamberg Countryside Breweries Experience is an easy 9km/6mile hike in Franconia Switzerland which takes in five small regional breweries.
 Join Beer Hiking Bavaria author Rich Carbonara to find the best beers and foods along the way.